goplot/goplot/README.md

 ### tractor.sh

-tractor.sh is the script called by goplot.sh to start a new plot.
+tractor.sh is the script called by goplot.sh to start a new plot. tractor.sh starts by looking at the directory structure to determine the farm layout, compares the layout to the last farms used for plotting and detemines the next in sequence, selects the disk in the selected destination farm with the least used space, then starts a new plot.
 By keeping tractor.sh as a separate script it allows the parameters for "chia plots start" to be tuned between plots.
 Also you can use tractor.sh to manually start a plot outside of the usual goplot.sh polling cycle while still retaining the other goplot functions such as distributed farm loading and Grafana annotations.
 A new plot is easily started with the parameters defined in tractor.sh by running the script from the goplot root and sending it to the background like this:

   `./tractor.sh &`